flutter/website/src/docs/release/breaking-changes/test-widgets-flutter-binding-clock.md

 ## Summary

-The `TestWidgetsFlutterBinding.clock` will now come from `package:clock` and not `package:quiver`.
+The `TestWidgetsFlutterBinding.clock` now comes from `package:clock` and not `package:quiver`.

 ## Context